OpenRedSoftware/OpenRedSoftware.com/openredsoftware/content/products.md

 ---
-title : "Career"
+title : "Products"
-layout: "career"
+layout: "product"
 description: "Do what you enjoy.
 We're here to make a better future for everyone, not just ourselves."